xuetongli/2018-ASA-DataFest/README.md

 The doc file contains an outline of our presentation at the DataFest.

-The app.r file is the main script for the final prodect.
+The app.r file is the main script for the final product.
 Running this file, with all other csv, png, and gif files provided, can activate a shiny app.